 Minto is projected to grow by 3,745 people living within 1330 new homes, or a rate of 53 units per year.
 If Clifford achieved housing unit creation proportional to its population (10%) about 133 homes would be built in 25 years.
 The County allocated 165 new units to Clifford in the 2016 projection.
-This would result in Clifford's population increasing 475 persons over 25 years or 2.17% growth per year.
+This results in Clifford's population increasing 475 persons over 25 years or 2.17% growth per year.

-There is enough land within the urban boundaries to accommodate 165 more homes in Clifford subject to services becoming available.
+There is enough land within the current urban boundaries to accommodate 165 more homes in Clifford subject to services becoming available.
 Most of the housing unit growth could occur in the North Clifford Planning Area.
-Reconstruction of Elora Street from James to West Heritage will open up this area for development if trunk municipal sewer and water is constructed as part of the road project.
+Reconstruction of Elora Street from James to West Heritage will open up this area for development as trunk municipal sewer and water is constructed and upgraded in concert with the connecting link road project.